Examining the Concept of ‘Sludge Audits’ and Their Role in Reducing Healthcare Documentation Burden

 The Concept of Sludge Audits

-The audit process involves several components:
+The audit process encompasses several key components:

 Addressing Regulatory Myths